The Singleton

 "Yes."

-"I need you to tell me, in your own words, what you want me to do today."
+"Tell me, in your own words — not Aion's, not the math's — what you want me to do today."

 "I know."